 We’ve established that money becomes worthless during an economic collapse.
 Instead, hard currency reigns supreme.

 During a localized economic collapse, people will probably switch to another currency (such as how Venezuelans use dollars).
-During a global economic collapse, the hard currency will be items like food, matches, and fuel.
+During a global economic collapse, the hard currency will be food, matches, and fuel.

 We’d go from a money-based economy to a barter economy.
 That leads to black markets and situations where you’ve got 100 tubes of toothpaste but nothing to eat.

-The following steps break down how you could survive economic collapse.
-Do the first step and you will get by.
-The more steps you complete, the more likely you are to survive well.
+The following steps break down how you could survive an economic collapse.
+Do the first step, and you will get by.
+The more steps you complete, the more likely you will survive well.

 Step 1: Stockpile Emergency Supplies